starke-labs/vaults/README.md

 - Currently, each manager can only create one vault
 - Currently, the vault is owned by the program itself, and the vault token account is owned by the vault - so the manager should not have authority over the vault token account (TODO: verify and confirm this!)
+- Maximum number of tokens is currently set to 100
+- Should we different whitelist for deposit tokens?
+- TODO: Throw an error when trying to initialize whitelist twice
+- TODO: Check if a different whitelist can be used for deposits and withdrawals
+- TODO: Add vault.is_initialized() and whitelist.is_initialized() to throw the right error messages

 ## Fund Management Strategy